 While it is not explicitly stated, pets can be considered to be a distraction if drivers become too occupied with a pet while driving.
 Police can use their discretion.

-Traffic Safety Act 115(2)(i) & (j) allow police to charge any driver who permits anything to occupy the front seat, including pets, that interferes with the driver’s ability to operate vehicle controls or obstructs their view.
+Traffic Safety Act 115(2)(i) & (j) allows police to charge any driver who permits anything to occupy the front seat, including pets, that interferes with the driver’s ability to operate vehicle controls or obstructs their view.

 Distracted driving officially became a driving offence in Alberta on September 1, 2011.
 However, the province recently upgraded the distracted driving fines.